blockchain-insights/blockchain-data-subnet-ops/miners/bitcoin/README.md

     ```ini
     WALLET_NAME=default
     WALLET_HOTKEY=default
+    LLM_TYPE=openai # or corcel if you have a Corcel API Key
     ```

     **Optional ```.env``` variables with their defaults.
 Add them to your ```.env``` file ONLY if you are not satisfied with the defaults:**